-If a faculty member has fewer than 12 credits in their load, they must make up those credits either by inload credits "banked" from a prior semester or by inload credits in a subsequent semester within the contract period.
+If a faculty member has fewer than 12 credits in their load, they must make up those credits either by in-load credits "banked" from a prior semester or by in-load credits in a subsequent semester within the contract period.
 It is helpful to work with the faculty member to anticipate future load at this time so that a faculty member does not end up short of 48 at the end of the contract period.
 See How To for details.

-e) Submitting Payroll Contracts
+e) Submitting payroll contracts

-Any faculty (or adjuncts) who are teaching overload credits need a contract to ensure that they are paid.
+Any faculty (or adjunct) who is teaching overload credits needs a contract to ensure that they are paid.
 See How To for details.